An interview with one of our Beckwith Chart Toppers about his fitness journey.

 Steve: The plank.

 Steve: I would say, don’t get put off by how hard training is in the first month.
-If you can get past the initial challenge, it does get easier, and you will see results.
-The more you put in the more you get out.
-The team at Beckwith are very encouraging and are there to help you achieve your goals.
-If I can do it anyone can!
+If you can overcome the initial challenge, it does become easier, and you will start to see results.
+The more you put in, the more you get out.
+The team at Beckwith are very encouraging and is there to help you achieve your goals.
+If I can do it, anyone can!